tudelft-iv/multi_sensor_calibration/README.md

 ### Prerequisites

-This code is modified to work in Ubuntu 20.04 LTS in combination with ROS Noetic Ninjemys.
+This code is modified to work in Ubuntu 22.04 LTS with ROS 2 Humble Hawksbill.
 It hasn't been rigorously tested under this release.

 The code has been originally developed in Ubuntu 16.04 LTS in combination with ROS Kinetic Kame.